Circus (2009 film)

-Circus is a 2009 Indian Kannada-language comedy thriller film directed and produced by Dayal Padmanabhan.
+Circus is a 2009 Indian Kannada-language comedy thriller film written, directed and produced by Dayal Padmanabhan.
 It stars Ganesh and Archana Gupta in the lead roles.
+Avinash Bharadwaj, Mithra, Pawan Kumar and Murali appear in supporting roles.
+The film follows a group of mischievous friends whose harmless prank involving a bomb threat spirals into danger after they board a train to recover an incriminating letter.

 Circus was released on 15 January 2009 and became an average venture at the box office.
+It received mixed reviews from critics.